zimmski/tirion/README.md

 External metrics of the client are recorded by the tirion-agent and consist mostly of data fetched via the proc filesystem.
 The following groups define each metric with a name and type which can be used in a metric file or other metric structure definition of Tirion.
 Please note that you do not need to use all metrics of a group, any at all or even any external metric for a correct metric file.

 #### Currently supported external metrics

+* proc.all

+	If the client is a multi-process program other external metric groups like <code>proc.io</code> and <code>proc.stat</code> state only metrics of the program’s process (parent) but not of the spawned child processes. <code>proc.all</code> metrics are accumulated values of all processes of the running program.
+This does not only include the parent process and the parent's child processes but also the child processes of these child processes recursively.

+	* proc.all.rssize int64

+		<code>proc.all.rssize</code> is the accumulated <code>Resident Set Size</code> (RSS, the memory size (in KByte) of all pages in real memory) of all processes of the running program.

+	* proc.all.vsize int64

+		<code>proc.all.vsize</code> is the accumulated <code>Virtual Memory Size</code> (VSS, the memory size (in KByte) of all pages in real memory as well as swapped and allocated but not yet used memory) of all processes of the running program.

 * proc.io (see the [proc man page](http://man7.org/linux/man-pages/man5/proc.5.html) header <code>/proc/[pid]/io</code> for a description of each metric)
 	* proc.io.cancelled_write_bytes int